 A B C – the basic building blocks of written expression.
-We are completely reliant on such basic protocols, however clever and sophisticated we are.
-Our use of the alphabet may become sophisticated, but what we write always relies on the basic A B C.
+We all rely totally on such basic protocols, however clever we may be.
+Even if our use of the alphabet becomes sophisticated, we still rely on the basics of the A B C as true.

 All 3 aspects matter, all 3 interact, and all 3 must be addressed and consciously managed if we are to live as free, independent and responsible human beings.
-Refusal or negligence regarding the responsible management of our own minds, opens us to the serious risks of dependency and manipulation.
+Resistance or negligence regarding the responsible management of our own minds, exposes us to the serious risks of dependency and manipulation.

 Which is one reason why I promote Christianity.